 Good time management skills help you make the most of each day whether you’re juggling work and family, work and study or all three.
-Here are some handy hints to help you work at your best even when there are not enough hours in the day.
+Here are some handy time management hints to help you work at your best even when there are not enough hours in the day.

 Decide which task is most important and complete that first.